The top 5 things to consider when planning a major in art history

-- ArtH 1101 (Interpreting the Visual World), ArtH 1111 (Ancient to Medieval Art), and ArtH 1121 (Renaissance-Modern Art) are required; for the third required introductory course, you can choose between ArtH 1101 (Interpreting the Visual World; formerly known as “Principles of Art”) and ArtH 1131 (Art Beyond the West).
-Take these courses as early as possible; if the course closes before you can register for it, please contact the faculty member for a possible permission number.
+- ArtH 1101 (Interpreting the Visual World), ArtH 1111 (Ancient to Medieval Art), and ArtH 1121 (Renaissance to Modern Art) are required courses.
+Take these as early as possible.
+If the course closes before you can register for it, please contact the faculty member for a possible permission number.

-- We don't pressure students to do double majors, but many of our majors choose to do so.
-It’s a possibility worth considering.
-Art history combines well with many other fields: studio art, history, anthropology, English, even biology, etc. A double major can greatly deepen your understanding of art and culture.
-Combining Art History with another discipline can also make you attractive to graduate schools and employers as it demonstrates a broader skill set and a stronger ability to engage with ideas in different fields of knowledge.
+- We do not pressure students to do double majors, but many of our majors choose to do so.
+It is a possibility worth considering.
+Art History combines well with many other fields, including Studio Art, History, Anthropology, English, even Biology.
+A double major can greatly deepen your understanding of art and culture.
+Combining Art History with another discipline can also make you more attractive to graduate schools and employers as it demonstrates a broader skill set and a stronger ability to engage with ideas in different fields of knowledge.